OpenRoberta/openroberta-lab/Docker/_README.txt

   add -v $DISTR_DIR:/opt/robertalab/DockerInstallation to the docker run command.
 Set DISTR_DIR to an NOT EXISTING directory of the machine running the docker demon and you get the installation there

-docker run -v /var/run/docker.sock:/var/run/docker.sock rbudde/openroberta_gen:$BRANCH-1 $VERSION
+docker run -v /var/run/docker.sock:/var/run/docker.sock rbudde/openroberta_gen:1 $BRANCH $VERSION

 # the following commands are executed by the roberta maintainer; you should NOT do this
 docker push rbudde/openroberta_lab:$BRANCH-$VERSION